Bartapapa/legend/docs/class/dogs.md

 As long as you aren't carrying a Heavy tool, you can fly.

 ## Faction abilities
 Choose 1.
-If you've <i>done something great</i> by the end of the session, get one more.

-### Crow's pact
+### Diplomatic immunity
-If you shake hands with someone willing, they can't tell lies to you, nor you to them.
+If you do something mildly against the law, people will tend to let it slide.

-### Artist
+### Unbreakable spirit
-If you merge two objects together, they lose all their traits and you create 1 <i>treasure</i> of the same quality as the lowest-quality item you just merged.
+Once per day, for one scene, you can choose to ignore all Fatigue you would gain.
+Additionally, you're immune to being afraid.

 ### Crow's cant
 You can make simple sounds with your mouth, and they seem perfectly natural.
 You can talk in this way to other crows, who understand you as if you were speaking normally.